-- 18. Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who: - is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is at risk of modern slavery, trafficking or exploitation; - is at risk of being radicalised or exploited; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - is misusing drugs or alcohol themselves; - has returned home to their family from care; and - is a privately fostered child.
+18. Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who:

+- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is at risk of modern slavery, trafficking or exploitation; - is at risk of being radicalised or exploited; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse;

-&lt;sup>4 Detailed information on early help can be found in Chapter 1 of Working Together to Safeguard Children.
-More information on statutory assessments is included at paragraph 42.
+&lt;sup>4 Detailed information on early help can be found in Chapter 1 of Working Together to Safeguard Children, More information on statutory assessments is included at paragraph 48.
 Detailed information on statutory assessments can be found in Chapter 1 of Working Together to Safeguard Children.